codefresh-io/docs.codefresh.io/_docs/getting-started/deployment-to-kubernetes-quick-start-guide.md

 At the end of this tutorial we will have a pipeline that

-1. checks out code from Github and creates a Docker image
+1. checks out code from GitHub and creates a Docker image
 1. stores it in the internal Codefresh Docker registry
 1. Notifies the K8s cluster that a new version of the application is present.
 Kubernetes will pull the new image and deploy it.